Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 If you can't buy a mutual fund selection in your investment account, or have trouble fully funding a model for whatever reason, then you can get replacement suggestions until you can (because it comes with a minimum of e-mail support).

-You can get the mutual fund picks separately, or they come with both the model portfolios and/or asset allocation software.
-You can get them just once or subscribe to receive them monthly for one year.
-They're updated monthly, and are usually e-mailed out to subscribers around the 15th of the month.
+You can get the mutual fund picks separately, or they come with both the Model Portfolios and/or Comprehensive Asset Allocating Software.
+You can get them just once or subscribe to receive them monthly for one-year.
+They're updated monthly, and are usually e-mailed out to subscribers around the third business day of the month.

-We just buy and use Morningstar Principia as the mutual fund screening software.
-So other than that, we don't have anything to do with them - so please don't call asking about Morningstar Principia.
+We buy and use Morningstar as the mutual fund screening software.
+So other than that, we don't have anything to do with them - so please don't call asking about Morningstar.

 About the Mutual Fund Recommendations for Advisers